 Nail Down the Base

-Put on your ear and eye protection.
-Set up the powder-actuated nailer, then nail down one end of the two-by-four.
-Confirm or adjust the board if it has moved.
-Continue to nail in three more equidistant places.
+Put on ear and eye protection.
+Set up the powder-actuated nailer (for concrete) or 16d nails (for wood).
+Nail down one end of the board.
+Confirm the board is in place; adjust it if it has moved after the first nail.
+Continue to nail in three nails in equidistant places on the board.

 Build the Framework